Uhrencup: New edition as an international tournament (2003–2011)

 In 2003 a new organising committee took over the marketing of the Uhrencup and with added financial help it was again possible to invite international teams.
 Casino SW Bregenz, FC Schalke 04, 1.
 FC Kaiserslautern (twice), 1.
 FC Köln, Bayer Leverkusen, FC Red Bull Salzburg, Celtic Glasgow, Borussia Dortmund, Legia Warsaw and Panathinaikos Athens have participated during this period, but only Trabzonspor (2005) and Shakhtar Donetsk (2009) were able to win the title.

 2010 was a truly international affair, with only one club (Young Boys) originating from Switzerland.
 The remaining competitors were Deportivo de La Coruña from Spain, the Dutch side Twente Enschede and the eventual winner VfB Stuttgart from Germany.

 Basel won the competition for the twelfth time.
 In the 2011 event, they beat Hertha Berlin 3–0, and then went on to defeat West Ham 2–1 in their second game.
 The second Swiss team, Young Boys Bern, also won both matches against the international teams, but had a lower overall goal score with 6–3.
 To celebrate the 50th edition of the tournament, the current German champion Borussia Dortmund played a friendly game against the Swiss vice champion FC Zürich, which ended with a 1–1 tie.

 Since 2013

 In 2012 the tournament was not held, but was held in 2013 between 5 and 9 July with Basel and Grasshopper Club Zürich taking part.
-For Basel it was be the 29th time that they would take place; they have won the competition thirteen times.
+For Basel it was the 29th time that they would take place; they have won the competition thirteen times.
 The tournament again took a hiatus, this time of two years before returning in 2015.